Average property chain length - How long is a chain?

 Although, don’t let this put you off.
 Even if a property chain has a wide length, it doesn’t always mean that the buying and selling process will take longer.
 Some chains may break, nevertheless they can be resolved easily and a break is a rare occurrence.

 As detailed in previous sections, property chains can be tedious and tying.
 The main issue with being involved with a chain is the time length.
 There is no knowing of how long a completion of a sale will be.
 If you are prepared to wait and you aren’t in a rush to sell, then being part of a chain will be the appropriate step for your sale.

-There are quite a few outliers with this, it depends on the solicitors, motiviation of the buyers / seller & if the buyer is waiting on a mortgage being redeemed for the purchase.
+There are quite a few outliers with this, it depends on the solicitors, motivation of the buyers / seller & if the buyer is waiting on a house repayments being redeemed for the purchase.

 That being said, not being part of a property chain will speed your property purchase up significantly.
-You'll probably expect to complete anywhere between one to two months, if there are no other issue or delays with a mortgage application.
+You'll probably expect to complete anywhere between one to two months, if there are no other issue or delays with a house repayments application.

 Another fundamental issue with property chains is they can be broken.
 If a party somewhere down the chain pulls out (even if they are not directly linked to your sale), then this can have a knock-on effect to your house sale.
 This is generally the main reason why homeowners find property chains annoying.